The programme consists of 3 strands:

 The strand of most direct relevance to the music sector is the Culture strand.
 In total over the 2021-2027

-period, the Culture strand has a budget of just over €800 million which is being frontloaded with a third of it to be committed in the first 2 years of the programme.
+period, the Culture strand has a budget of just over €800 million which was frontloaded with a third of it committed in the first 2 years of the programme.

 The Culture strand finances 3 types of action:

 • Horizontal actions: support for cultural cooperation projects, networks of professional organisations, platforms for the promotion of European artists and works, individual mobility schemes.

-• Sector-specific support: 20% (up from 10% in 2021) of the overall envelope dedicated to cooperation projects within the Culture strand will be used to finance sectoral actions which complement the horizontal actions mentioned above.
+• Sector-specific support: 20% of the overall envelope dedicated to cooperation projects within the Culture strand is used to finance sectoral actions which complement the horizontal actions mentioned above.
 Some sectors have been identified, including music.
 The percentage allocated to this sector specific support could further evolve over time.

 • Special actions: music prize, book prize, European Capital of Culture, etc.